sgmurphy/wordpress-plugins/speedycache/readme.txt

 == Free Features ==
 * **Caching:** Storing copies of the web pages of the desktop version.
 Caching happens when a user visits a webpage on your website
-* **Precache:** Precache creates a cache at regular intervals of time reducing the load on the server to cache files.
+* **Preload:** Preload makes sure the user always sees the cached version of your website as it periodically creates cache.
 * **Combine CSS:** Combines CSS files present in the header of the page reducing HTTP requests.
 * **Minify CSS:** Reduces the size of the CSS files.
-* **Test Mode:** Test Cache settings before pushing it to live site.
-* **Automatic Cache:** If enabled it will cache immediately after a page/post is created/updated.
+* **Automatic Cache:** Creates cache of post when it gets deleted if preload is enabled.
 * **Combine JS:** Combines JS files present in the header of the page reducing HTTP requests.
 * **GZIP:** It applies GZIP compression on the files hence reducing the file size sent from the server.
 * **Browser Caching:** Caches the website on the browser of the client for repeating visitors.